 - Organizations must be a nonprofit or religious organization, or a Town of Nantucket affiliate to apply.
 Informal groups may be sponsored by qualifying organizations.

-- These grants will be through a reimbursement model.
+- These grants will be made through a reimbursement model.

 - After the food has been received, submit a copy of the paid receipt from the restaurant and the CFN Nantucket Fund for Emergency Relief Reimbursement Form to CFN to confirm the event occurred.
 A check will then be issued by CFN to the qualifying organization.

 Copies of paid invoices and Food Initiative Reimbursement Form must be submitted to Diana Harrison: firstname.lastname@example.org.